 James Wadley – (Governor of Finance) - parent

 Regrettably, during the course of the last year, two Governors resigned.
 We advertised to fill 2 parent governor vacancies at the end of the summer term and the FGB will be looking at all applications submitted at its September planning meeting.
 We are confident of filling the vacancies, with highly skilled, hard working new Governors.

 We will continue to focus on the strategic direction of the school and strive to work even more closely with the Junior School.
 We will monitor the implementation of the School Development Plan to ensure continued improved outcomes for children.
 This will be done through Governor visits, directly linked to the aims of the School Development Plan, as well as those which are statutory.
 The School Development Plan is accessible on the school website and a paper copy is available to read in school.
 As a Governing Board we will endeavour to work closely with stakeholders and to keep you informed of our work via the school website and by contributing to the school newsletter.
 We are all committed to ensuring that all children who attend Broomgrove Infants School are happy and receive the best possible education.

 Attendance record of Governors

-We have had a good attendance at all meetings, and have therefore not had to make any changes to scheduled meetings.
-We have, however, taken the decision to change the day/time of meetings next year to Mondays 6-8pm to make it easier for all governors to attend.
-Please see the spreadsheet on the website for attendance of individual governors at meetings
+We have had a good attendance at all meetings, which are held on Mondays 6-8pm Please see the spreadsheet on the website for attendance of individual governors at meetings

 If you would like to get in touch, please either send me an email email@example.com or drop a note off at the school office.